 Planning for this part of my life…my end is something I just avoid.
-Yes that’s the word; I avoid it so I can keep denying that my end is closer than my beginning.
+Yes, that’s the word; I avoid it so I can keep denying that my end is closer than my beginning.

-I was able to break through more of my denial when I realized at Life Planning Network meeting that I, as a member of this group, hadn’t followed through with my own end of life planning I had started the year before at church.
+I was able to break through more of my denial when I realized at the Life Planning Network meeting that I, as a member of this group, hadn’t followed through with my own end-of-life planning I had started the year before at church.
 I had just “forgotten” about it.
 So I made a public commitment to the group that I would talk to my children the very next time I saw them.
 I just couldn’t go back on my word.
 It was scary.
 I was literally shaking as I spoke to my kids.
 They were moved and grateful that I had brought up the subject.
 When I spoke to them about my “passing”, I used the Five Wishes document to help me begin the conversation.
 Now folks in the field recommend the 2011 California POLST form.

 Whatever step you decide to take make sure you take that step.
 Don’t put it off.
-Set a date, write it in stone, make a commitment to someone out loud.
+Set a date, write it in stone, and make a commitment to someone out loud.
 Don’t take years to give this gift to your family as I did, do it now!
 Those who have their end wishes well thought out and written down, report a level of ease and comfort that reduces their anxiety and allows them to live fully now.

-Here are 8 resources to help you begin, continue or complete your end of life planning.
+Here are 8 resources to help you begin, continue or complete your end-of-life planning.
 Remember birth and death are two of the great mysteries of life we all share as human beings:

 1) Mountain View Cemetery in Oakland